guptaraghav29/PythonPlotly/README.md

 # Viewing Notebooks
 Due to limited rendeing use [nbviewer](https://nbviewer.jupyter.org/) either directly or use the clickable link when accessing a particulartly notebook here on this repo.

-# Thanks for checking out thiis repo!
+# Thanks for checking out this repo!